na-na-hi/renget/archive/smgenskins.md

    - \

  - Medusa
+   - Nebula Medusa has almost-invisible VFX on her 2 / Spit, netting it an SPL ban.
-   - Nebula Medusa Sea Maiden Medusa
+   - Sea Maiden Medusa has a completely different silhouette while moving, netting it an SPL ban.

  - Mercury
-   - Bruce Lee Mercury has a very quiet sound for when he starts charging his ult.
+   - \

  - Merlin
    - \